Session Recommendations

 This is relatively rare, but if a person has a connection with a speaker at a session, this is considered a strong expression of interest.
 Not only are you interested in the speaker, but they are interested in you, and thus likely a first choice attendee.
 Any sessions they speak at would likely be recommended if possible.

-Interest swipe on Speakers
+Interest actions on Speakers

-It is more common for a person to express interest in a speaker - since that does not also require the interaction of the speaker.
+It is more common for a person to express one-way interest in a speaker - since that does not also require the interaction of the speaker.
 This is also considered an expression of interest and will be used to create recommendations.
 Sessions they speak at will be recommended to that individual if possible.

-AI-based interest in speakers
+AI-based interest in Speakers

 Perhaps more abstractly, recommendations of sessions are also made if the AI has identified a reason you would be interested in the speaker.
 Typically it needs more information about you to make this decision to the certainty needed here, so it is rarer.
 However, some recommendations are created based on this expected interest.

-Speed Recommendations:
+Speed Networking Recommendations:

 Similar People: